JohnMaturan97/JohnMaturan97/README.md

 # Hi 👋, I'm John Maturan

-### Experienced Cloud Engineer specializing in Database Engineering, seeking to leverage my extensive knowledge of AWS Services, including Operating Systems, Databases, Security, Virtualization, and Networking, in a dynamic, team-focused environment.
+### John is an experienced Cloud Engineer specializing in Database Engineering, with a background in project management.
+He is deeply passionate and committed to the future of technological innovation.
+Leveraging his extensive knowledge of AWS services, cloud infrastructure, cloud security, and automation, John thrives in dynamic, team-focused environments.
+Currently, he is applying his expertise to cloud computing and cloud database management, continually advancing his skills in the ever-evolving field of Cloud Engineering.

 ## Certifications and Certificates